 Viper vs Cobra: Size

-The longest venomous snake in the world is actually a species of cobra, the king cobra.
+The longest venomous snake in the world is the king cobra.
+Although they aren’t considered true cobras, they’re loosely lumped in with true cobra species.
 King cobras can reach up to 18 feet long, while the much smaller Mozambique spitting cobra reaches only four feet long.
 Vipers, on the other hand, don’t grow quite as big as the king cobras.
 The longest viper globally is the South American bushmaster, which grows up to ten feet long.
 The smallest viper is the Namaqua dwarf viper of southern Africa.

 Viper vs Cobra: Location and Habitat